kunamnenijyothirmyee/fullstack/README.md

-# Unicafe Redux
+# Ultimate hooks

-In this exercise, we made a simplified version of the unicafe-exercise from part 1 with handling of the state management with `Redux`.
-As a reminder, the unicafe app collects customer feedback with three options: good, neutral, and bad.
+In this exercise, we are refactoring [this app](https://github.com/fullstack-hy2020/ultimate-hooks) using custom hooks.
+This app displays notes and phone numbers fetched from a backend server.

+However, we noticed that the same code responsible for fetching notes from the backend could be reused in the blog post application.
+Indeed, only the `baseUrl` differs.
+As a result, we extracted the code for communicating with a backend server into its own `useResource` hook.

 ## Start the application